Queeenest147/SQL_Projects/banking_churn_project/readme.md

 This project was one of my favourite SQL journeys so far — I loved uncovering hidden insights and using advanced SQL features like NTILE, window functions, LAG(), CASE logic, and churn analytics.

 More SQL, Python, and Power BI projects on the way! 🚀✨

----

-If you'd like, I can also:

-✅ Generate a **Professional GitHub Project Description** ✅ Help you create your **screenshots layout**
-✅ Build a **Power BI dashboard blueprint** for this
-✅ Help prepare a **portfolio write-up** for scholarships or internships

-Just tell me!